Equipment & Adaptations:Frequently Asked Questions

-Housing adaptations can reduce the risk of accidents at home and promote independence.
+Housing adaptations can increase your independence and reduce the risk of an accident at home

-If you are disabled, or someone in your home is disabled, you may get help with a wide range of adaptations to your home.
-Examples of adaptations include:
+If you or someone in your home are disabled you may qualify for help with adaptations such as:

 Smaller adaptions can also be made, such as:

-In most cases, as a starting point you should contact your local Social Work Department and ask for an Assessment of Needs, which is usually done by an Occupational Therapist (O.T.).
+In most cases, as a starting point you should contact your local Social Work Department (or NHS Highland in Highland) and ask for an Assessment of Needs, which is usually done by an Occupational Therapist (O.T.).

 For further information see our Disabled Home Adaptations Information Guide.

-You might be eligible for a reduction or exemption on vehicle tax if you are disabled and meet the eligibility criteria.
-The vehicle must be registered in the disabled person’s name or nominated driver’s name and must only be used for the disabled person’s personal needs.
+If you are disabled you may be entitled to a reduction or exemption on vehicle tax if you meet the government criteria.
+The vehicle must be registered in your name or a named driver’s name and must only be used for your personal needs.

-You can apply for exemption from paying vehicle tax if you get the:
+You can apply for exemption if you get the:

 - higher rate mobility component of Disability Living Allowance (DLA)